heshanera/POS/README.md

 # Point Of Sale System

 A simple POS system.
 React and Redux is used in the frontend.
-Backend server is developed in nodejs, mongodb and mongoose is used as an object data modeling library.
+Backend server is developed in nodejs, mongodb. mongoose is used as an object data modeling library.

 ## Prerequisites